 Working in the Highlands: At the heart of the action

 As the largest employer in the Highlands, we understand that our most valuable asset is our people.
 When it comes to recognising and rewarding hard work, like our team, we go the extra mile.

 Across Highland Council our school leaders work to provide an integrated service for children and families, bringing together colleagues across health, education and social care in a single Care and Learning Service.
 We have an embedded practice model across all professional disciplines, achieving full implementation of ‘Getting it right for every child’.

 Highland Council has begun an ambitious Management of Schools programme which aims to strengthen the support for head teachers as leaders of learning and teaching and to sustain schools in local areas.

 Highland Council is committed to the enhancement and delivery of learning and teaching through a digital learning project, which will provide pupils with 1 to 1 devices from P6 to S6.

 Applications from Gaelic speakers are encouraged.

 Applications can made online at: https://www.myjobscotland.gov.uk/highland/search.asp

-The closing date for application is Monday 30 April 2018.
+The closing date for applications for the Head Teacher post is Monday 21 May.